OUR FOOTPRINT

 Osborne Quality Seeds attended conferences in Alberta, British Columbia, Arkansas, California, Florida, Michigan, Missouri, North Dakota, Oregon, Ohio, Texas, Wisconsin, and of course Washington.
 By setting up a booth at a trade show, we can engage in conversations with growers about their personal farming experience; Favorite varieties, varietal needs, farming methods, and market outlets are all topics that we dive into.

 We share with these growers behind-the-scenes information about our process of sourcing, trialing, and selecting varieties.
 This information, in turn, can help growers make better informed decisions when choosing varieties for their farm.
 We relish the chance to talk about our favorite new additions in the catalog, and often bring seed samples to each tradeshow to share.
-The opportunity to divUntitled design (6)e into passionate discussions about lettuce, microgreens, and carrots, and to exchange photos of plants and harvested produce is exciting.
+The opportunity to dive into passionate discussions about lettuce, microgreens, and carrots, and to exchange photos of plants and harvested produce is exciting.
 These lively exchanges and personal connections is a large part of what inspires our work.

 Attending and participating in conference workshops also helps to enrich and inform our knowledge of regional disease and pest pressure.
 There are diseases that we are not yet familiar with in the Pacific Northwest but are prevalent in warmer, more humid climates.
 By attending these classes, we can enlarge our product search for varieties with needed disease resistance, and tolerance to wider ranges of temperature fluctuations, frost and heat.